nivzx/h2o-technical-assignment/README.md

 pip install h2o-wave
 ```

-Once the virtual environment is setup and active, run:
+Once the virtual environment is set up and active, run:

 ```sh
 wave run app.py
 ```

-Which will start a Wave app at <http://localhost:10101>.
+This will start the Wave app at <http://localhost:10101>.

-## Interactive examples

-If you prefer learning by doing, you can run `wave fetch` command that will download all the existing small Python examples that show Wave in action.
-The best part is that all these examples are interactive, meaning you can edit their code directly within the browser and observe the changes.
+## Explore the Predictions 📊

+Once you've started the app, Use it to predit the data based on your inputs.
+You can input different sets of medical data to see how the model predicts the vulnerability of patients to future heart diseases.
+Experiment with various combinations of input variables to gain insights into the factors influencing the predictions.

-## Learn More
+## Learn More 📚

+Use these resources to dive deeper into neural networks and deep learning!

+### Websites and Tutorials 🌐
+- **[Deep Learning.ai](https://www.deeplearning.ai/)**: Offers courses, tutorials, and resources for learning deep learning concepts.
+- **[TensorFlow Tutorials](https://www.tensorflow.org/tutorials)**: Official TensorFlow tutorials covering various deep learning topics.
+- **[PyTorch Tutorials](https://pytorch.org/tutorials/)**: Official PyTorch tutorials with hands-on examples for deep learning tasks.

+### Communities and Forums 🌟
+- **[Reddit - r/MachineLearning](https://www.reddit.com/r/MachineLearning/)**: Active community for discussions on machine learning and deep learning topics.
+- **[Stack Overflow - Deep Learning](https://stackoverflow.com/questions/tagged/deep-learning)**: Q&A platform for asking specific questions related to deep learning implementation.

+---

-To learn more about H2O Wave, check out the [docs](https://wave.h2o.ai/).
+To dive deeper into H2O Wave, explore the [docs](https://wave.h2o.ai/) for comprehensive information and resources.

+Let the wave of innovation carry you forward! 🌊✨